Yluro/symmetry-measurements/README.md

 4. Results are printed to the console and saved in `<FilePath>/autoSHAPE/`.

 ## Octahedral Distortion Parameters.
-Symmetry Measurements comes with a reimplementation of the [OctaDist](https://octadist.github.io/)$^3$ algorithm.
-This implementation is based on topological arguments to find oposite faces and vertices of an octahedron and is dependant on fiding a convex hull topologically equivalent to a octahedron, this algorithm, while simpler than OctaDist's, is known to fail if more than 3 points are coplanar and the convex hull degenerates to other shapes.
-Several features from the original program have been pruned for the ease of portability to Olex2 and overall redundancy.
-The Octahedral distortion parameters module calculates all the values normally produced by Octadist plus a $\tau$ parameter that tells the deviation from the ideal $180^\circ$ degree trans angles. **Values obtained for the parameters are consistent with OctaDist but may differ in extremely distorted octahedrons or ideal trigonal prisms.**
+Symmetry Measurements includes a reimplementation of the [OctaDist](https://octadist.github.io/)$^3$ algorithm.
+Unlike the original implementation, this version identifies opposite faces and vertices of an octahedron using topological criteria.
+It relies on constructing a convex hull that is topologically equivalent to an octahedron.
+As a result, the algorithm may fail when more than three vertices are coplanar, causing the convex hull to degenerate into a different polyhedral shape.

+Several features of the original OctaDist program have been omitted to simplify integration with Olex2 and to remove redundant functionality.

+The Octahedral Distortion Parameters module computes all distortion parameters reported by OctaDist, together with an additional $\tau$ parameter that quantifies the deviation of trans angles from the ideal 180 $^\circ$.
+The calculated values are generally consistent with those produced by OctaDist, although discrepancies may occur for highly distorted octahedra or for structures approaching an ideal trigonal prism.

 - Bond length distortion:
 ```math
 \zeta = \sum_{i=1}^6 |d_i - d_{mean}|